 #ManyMothers Tribute: To All The Moms I've Loved Before

-Note: this week in honor of Mother's Day, we're celebrating the many different women in our lives who have left a legacy.
+Note: in honor of Mother's Day, we're celebrating the many different women in our lives who have left a legacy.
 We're calling them our "many mothers," and thanking them for their love.
 Read more about #ManyMothers, and how you can thank your many moms, here.

 I still vividly remember waking up in the middle of the night to the sound of my mother crying.

 I found her kneeling next to her bed.
 When she saw me, she immediately moved into action.
 Grabbing me close, she looked me in the eye and told me I was going to have to be brave.